rsvihladremio/dremio-stress/README.md

 ```

-## Using queryGroups to preform several ops in order, schemops will be called roughly 10%% of the time
+### Using queryGroups to preform several ops in order, the "schemops" group  will be called roughly 10% of the time

 ```json
 {